theblacksquid/OpenBazaar/docs/markets/02 Services.md

 #### The *TradeNet*

-A long term outcome of supporting **ITT** contracts within *OpenBazaar* is the potential for it to become a 'TradeNet', as descibed by [Mike Hearn](http://www.slideshare.net/mikehearn/future-of-money-26663148) (slide 25).
+A long term outcome of supporting **ITT** contracts within *OpenBazaar* is the potential for it to become a 'TradeNet', as described by [Mike Hearn](http://www.slideshare.net/mikehearn/future-of-money-26663148) (slide 25).
 The original proposal imagined the *TradeNet* to be a market infrastructure for applications, potentially distributed autonomous corporations/businesses, to interface with in order to purchase goods and services according to their programmed goals and profit motives.
 These applications would issue tenders for goods or services on the *TradeNet*, receive bids and automatically purchase contracts based on algorithmically-determined conditions (factoring in price, proximity, time etc).

-A much more attractive alternative is for *OpenBazaar* to potentially faciliate **ITT** contracts for both individuals and distributed consensus/autonomous organisations for peer-to-peer exchanges of goods and services.
+A much more attractive alternative is for *OpenBazaar* to potentially facilitate **ITT** contracts for both individuals and distributed consensus/autonomous organisations for peer-to-peer exchanges of goods and services.
 This is achievable using Ricardian contracts as they are both human and application readable, permitting human-application exchanges without either party known the true identity of each other if so desired.

 ### Service Listing